 Swan plants (Gomphocarpus fruticosus) originate from the Asclepiadiae family, which is a species of Milkweed.
 Most Swan plants survive the winter if they have been cared for and nourished with water and re-potted either in a larger pot or into the ground.
 Sometimes Swan plants struggle to grow back if completely chewed back by the hungry caterpillars.

 This also applies if you have an infestation of Aphids on your plants.
 Aphids feed on plant juices, attacking leaves, and the new fresh growth.
 You can tell if you have aphids, apart from the obvious and seeing heaps of yellow/orange bugs, (please see inserted photo below).
-Also by looking at the leaves by noticing honeydew (a sticky substance) which can sometimes develop a fungal growth called sooty mold, causing branches and leaves to appear black.
+Also by looking at the leaves by noticing honeydew (a sticky substance) which can sometimes develop a fungal growth called sooty mould, causing branches and leaves to appear black.
 If your swan plant has been seriously attacked by many aphids it may not survive the winter as it would have become weak.
 Obviously, you can only spray your plants (if there are no caterpillars feeding the plant) with soapy water which suffocated the aphids as they breathe through their skin.
 Caterpillars, also breathe through a series of tiny openings along the sides of their bodies, called “spiracles.

 Try cutting back the areas where the aphids are in mass.
 If you just have a few I would recommend squashing them with your fingers and then spraying with a powerful hose with water, your fingers will turn orange but you will get instant satisfaction squashing them all.
 Be aware Aphids could easily appear the next day if you leave one on the stem/leaf so keep a watchful eye out as they are asexual and left with many the next day.
 I plant heaps of nasturtiums as Aphids are especially attracted to these plants.
 You can plant these near your Swan plants as traps for the aphids.
 These seeds are really easy to grow – just put them straight into your soil and spread easily.
 I have heaps of these seeds that I give away to schools for their butterfly & vegetable gardens.
 I also plant heaps of Marigolds flowers of all different colors around some of my swan plants that are in pots as a barrier, the smell will repel aphids plus add color to your garden.